-Each year a percentage of recertification report forms are randomly selected for audit.
-Individuals selected for audits will be notified in writing and required to submit verifiable documentation (for example, certificates of attendance or similar materials) for each activity listed on the CEU Report Form by the due date specified on the audit notification material.
+Each year a percentage of individuals are randomly selected for audit.
+Individuals selected for audits will be notified in writing and will be required to submit verifiable documentation (for example, certificates of attendance or similar materials) for each activity listed in the CEU Center by the due date specified on the audit notification material.